bp/resqpy/docs/tutorial/getting_started_with_model.rst

 -------------------------------------
 A RESQML dataset is a collection of high level objects, also called parts.
 There are four primary data items that code is likely to work with when handling these parts:

 * A *uuid* (universally unique identifier), which is an object of class uuid.UUID.
-The uuid module is a standard python module.
+The uuid module is a standard Python module.
 A uuid is sometimes referred to as a guid (globally unique identifier).
 The resqpy code base sticks with the term uuid as preferred by Energistics and the underlying ISO standard which these identifiers adhere to.
 As the uuids are often presented as a hexadecimal string, the resqpy code generally allows uuids to be passed around either as UUID objects or as strings.
 * A *part name*, which is a string representing an internal 'file name' within the epc package.
 A part name usually consists of a high level object class followed by a uuid (see next point) in hexadecimal form and a .xml extension.
 Where a resqpy argument is named part or part_name, it refers to such a part name.
 * An *xml root node*.
 The metadata for each part is held within the epc in xml format.
-The lowest level of resqpy code reads this xml into an internal tree structure using the lxml standard python module, which is compatible with elementTree.
+The lowest level of resqpy code reads this xml into an internal tree structure using the lxml standard Python module, which is compatible with elementTree.
 Where a resqpy argument name contains root or root_node, it is referring to the root node in the internal tree representation of the xml for the part.
 Such a root is an object of type lxml._Element and does not have a meaningful human readable form.
 * A *citation title*, which is a human readable string held within the citation block of the xml for the part.
 This is what a human would consider to be the name of the high level object.
 However, there is no requirement for the citation titles to be unique within a RESQML dataset, so they should generally not be used as a primary key.
 Where a resqpy argument is named citation_title, or simply title, it is referring to this item of data.

 Within a ``Model`` object, there is a one-to-one correspondence between a part name and a uuid, and between a part name and a root node.
 There are methods for moving from one of these to another and also for finding the (possibly non-unique) citation title.